SirHolmstrom/Nordic-MMORPG-Addons/Nordic Addons/Nordic Damage Tracker/README.md

 ### **Step 4**: **Test the addon: **
 Go ahead and try to hit a couple of monsters or other players and your damage will be tracked!

+### Potential incompatible
+if you already have a OnStartClient override for the Player.cs you have to move the lazy init from DamageTracker.Partials.